iotexproject/iotex-bootstrap/integration/exchange.md

 If you got an unimplemented error code with message like `feature not supported` when you try to call transaction log APIs with your own IoTeX gateway endpoint, please resync your node from 0 or download our latest snapshot with index.
 Gateway node setup and snapshot download guide can be found here: https://github.com/iotexproject/iotex-bootstrap#mainnet

 # 4. Rosetta API Support
-One can deploy rosetta gateway with Iotex mainnet node to use rosetta API.
-We currently support Data API and Construction API is coming very soon.
+One can deploy rosetta gateway with Iotex mainnet node to use [Rosetta API](https://www.rosetta-api.org/).
+We support both Data API and Construction API for Rosetta@v1.4.2.
 IoTeX Rosetta gateway and setup guide can be found here: https://github.com/iotexproject/iotex-core-rosetta-gateway

 # 5. Testing